evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/operational-requirements.md

 - System must support configurable profit handling (hold, redeploy, or distribute)

 ### OR-003.3: Delayed Operations
-- System must queue operations that cannot execute immediately due to external protocol constraints
+- System must queue operations that cannot execute immediately due to external protocol constraints (for example, some protocols can have limits which do not allow adding more collateral to the protocol)
 - System must execute queued operations when constraints are lifted
 - Manager must be able to modify or cancel queued operations